Skurt08/News_Classification/README.md

 # News Classification API

-A Python-based backend service that classifies news articles by their relevance to [Performativ](https://www.performativ.com/)'s wealth management business.
+A Python-based backend service that classifies news articles by their relevance to the business of a wealth management software provider.
 Given an article URL, it scrapes the content, evaluates relevance through keyword scoring, and uses an LLM to determine sentiment.

 ## Architecture

-The service follows a classical pipeline approach:
+The service uses the following pipeline:

 ```
 URL  -->  Scraper  -->  Keyword Scoring  -->  LLM Classification  -->  JSON Response